ics-software-engineering/meteor-example-cloudinary/index.md

 }
 ```

+Note that I've subsequently changed the value for my upload preset.

 #### Run the program

 Now you can run the application by invoking the "start" script in the package.json file: